Medical Hair Restoration Treatment For Hair Growth

 FDA Approved Hair Loss Medications

-Finasteride (Propecia) and Minoxidil (Rogaine) are the only two medical treatments approved by the Federal Drug Administration (FDA).
+There are only two medical treatments approved by the Federal Drug Administration (FDA).
 These medical therapies work to maintain and thicken the hair rather than grow hair once it has been lost.
 Therefore, it is imperative to start these medical therapies as soon as androgenetic hair loss has been diagnosed.
 Finasteride has been shown to be more effective than Rogaine for male patterned baldness in men but they do have an additive effect when used together.
 It is best to be examined by a hair loss specialist before starting any hair loss treatment.

 Non-FDA Approved Medications for Hair Loss